Steyer cites ‘racist’ Bloomberg tactics in Super Tuesday ad

 The term redlining comes from the “red lines” that those in the financial industry would draw on a map to denote areas deemed ineligible for credit, frequently based on race.

+The move by the Steyer campaign is an attempt to land a direct hit on Bloomberg in the first states in which he’ll be competing.
+Bloomberg skipped the early voting states in an unconventional campaign approach that instead focuses on the Super Tuesday states.
+Flooding the airwaves with hundreds of millions of dollars in ads, Bloomberg has spent recent days courting black voters whose support will be crucial to winning the Democratic nomination.
+He took a campaign swing through the South last week.

-The spot also carries audio that surfaced last week from a 2015 Aspen Institute appearance, at which Bloomberg made an overall defense of his support for the controversial “stop and frisk” policing tactic that has been found to disproportionately affect minorities.
+The spot also carries audio that surfaced last week from a 2015 Aspen Institute appearance, at which Bloomberg made an overall defense of his support for the stop-and-frisk policing tactic that has been found to disproportionately affect minorities.

 “They are male, minorities, 16 to 25,” Bloomberg is heard saying, adding that “you can just take the description, Xerox it and pass it out to all the cops.”